manuelstofer/json-pointer/Readme.md

 Calls `.get` when called with an `object` and a `pointer`.
 Calls `.set` when also called with `value`.
-If only supplied `object`, returns a partially applied function, mapped to the object.
+If only `object` is supplied, it returns a partially applied function, mapped to the object.

 ```Javascript